Miranda Connell

-Miranda Connell (born 3 August 1938, Stansted, Essex, England) is an English actress.
+Miranda Connell (born 3 August 1938, Stansted, Essex) is an English actress who was a Play School presenter on the BBC.

-Early life and education

 She attended Elmhurst Ballet School and the Cheltenham Ladies' College, then appeared on stage in Stratford-upon-Avon and the West End.

-Career
+She was in the 1957 comedy Silver Wedding by Michael Clayton Hutton.

 On television she is best known for being a Play School presenter from May 1966 to April 1975.
 She also appeared as Lady Agatha in the 1957 film The Admirable Crichton, and in various cult TV shows including The Avengers, Dixon of Dock Green, Armchair Theatre, Paul Temple and Special Branch.

-Personal life

 She is married to actor Edward de Souza.